 Conservation of Energy

-We are not finished yet, however — using Equations 8 and 10 from above requires that we know a few things — the height of the catapult above the ground, the angle at which the ball is launched, and its initial velocity.
+We are not finished yet, however — using Equations 8 and 10 requires that we know a few things — the height of the catapult above the ground, the angle at which the ball is launched, and its initial velocity.
 It is easy to measure the catapult's height with a tape measure, and the catapult in this kit makes it easy to measure the launch angle (more on that later).
 But what about the initial velocity of the ball?
 We cannot measure that directly, so we will use conservation of energy to estimate what it would be.
 In our case, we are dealing with kinetic energy (the energy an object with mass has according to its velocity) and potential energy (the energy that is stored in the rubber bands of the catapult).
 Note: We are ignoring a small amount of gravitational potential energy for now.

 All types of energy are usually expressed in units of joules (or J).
 Conservation of energy states that, assuming losses like friction in a system are negligible, the sum of kinetic energy (or KE) and potential energy (or PE) always stays the same.
 This can be expressed in an equation:

 For this project, we will need to know the kinetic energy of a point mass (the ball or projectile can be approximated by a mass concentrated in a point), expressed as follows: